Arcane-build/edel-airdrop-contract/README.md

 ## Overview

-The `Airdrop` contract is an ERC20 token distribution system that allows eligible addresses to claim a fixed amount of tokens.
-It provides two claiming mechanisms: immediate full claim or a claim-and-stake option where users can claim half immediately and stake the remaining half for rewards.
+The `Airdrop` contract distributes a fixed ERC20 allocation to addresses that the owner marks as eligible.
+Eligible users can claim half of their allocation immediately and decide whether to stake the remaining half to earn an additional reward after a 24-hour lock.
+The contract also tracks participation statistics and separates users by staking preference.

 ## Features

-- **Fixed Amount Airdrop**: Each eligible address can claim a fixed, predetermined amount of tokens
+- **Fixed Allotment**: Each eligible user receives the same `airdropAmount`.
-- **Dual Claim Options**:
+- **Flexible Claiming**: Users claim half up front and optionally opt into staking the remaining half during the claim.
-  - **Immediate Claim**: Claim the full airdrop amount instantly
+- **Staking Rewards**: Opted-in users lock the remaining half for 24 hours and withdraw the full `airdropAmount` (principal + reward) once unlocked.
-  - **Claim and Stake**: Claim half immediately and stake the remaining half for 1 day to receive 1.5x rewards
+- **Participation Tracking**: The contract records which users claimed, staked, unstaked, and keeps per-group address lists.
-- **Owner Controls**: Contract owner can manage eligibility and perform emergency withdrawals
+- **Owner Controls**: The owner can batch-enable eligibility and withdraw any ERC20 tokens from the contract.
-- **Safe Token Transfers**: Uses OpenZeppelin's SafeERC20 for secure token transfers
+- **Safe Transfers & Guards**: Uses OpenZeppelin `SafeERC20`, `Ownable`, and `ReentrancyGuard`.

 ## Contract Details

 - **License**: MIT
 - **Solidity Version**: ^0.8.0
-- **Inherits**: `Ownable` from OpenZeppelin
+- **Imports**:
-- **Dependencies**:
+  - `Ownable`
-  - OpenZeppelin `Ownable`
+  - `ReentrancyGuard`
-  - OpenZeppelin `SafeERC20`
+  - `SafeERC20`
-  - OpenZeppelin `IERC20`
+  - `IERC20`

 ## State Variables